mangalam-research/salve/README.md

 In Node
 -------

-Running ``salve-convert`` additionally **may** require that ``xmllint``, ``xsltproc`` and ``jing`` be installed on your system.

 Whenever you call on salve's functionalities to read a Relax NG schema, the ``fetch`` function must be available in the global space for salve to use.
-On Node, this means you must load a polyfill to provide this function. ``salve-convert`` uses ``node-fetch`` as a polyfill.
-You are free to use whatever fits the bill.
+On Node, this means you must load a polyfill to provide this function.

-Whether you need those tools depends on how you use ``salve-convert``.
-By default it uses JavaScript based logic to perform the validation and simplification of the schemas passed to it.
-However, there may be cases where using external processes for these tasks is desirable (e.g. if you suspect a bug in salve).

-.. note:: We do not recommend using ``xsltproc`` except for exceptional
-          debugging cases because it is buggy.

 Running salve's tests **additionally** requires that the development dependencies be installed.
 Please see the ``package.json`` file for details